 Help is available both on campus and within the community for students and staff members who are dependent on, or who abuse the use of alcohol or other drugs.
 During COVID-19 Joliet Junior College students can contact the Office of Student Rights and Responsibilities/Student Mental Health and Wellness, to arrange video or phone counseling sessions.
-More information about getting started can be found on the MyJJC portal page at my.jjc.edu/student-services/mhw/Pages/getting-started.aspx or by phone at (815) 280-2936.
+More information about getting started can be found on the MyJJC portal page or by phone at (815) 280-2936.
 Please note, appointment requests are for non-emergency, non-immediate crisis situations.
 You will receive a call back to set up appointment by our administrative assistant.
 For crisis situations, please call 911, the Will County Crisis Line at (815) 722-3344, or text "CONNECT" to 741741 to seek help.

 Joliet Junior College employees can contact the JJC Employee Assistance Program, ComPsych, for counseling, legal and financial consultation, work-life assistance and crisis intervention services.
 This is strictly confidential and available to you and your household family members.
-More information can be found at 833-962-0004 or visit guidanceresources.com The GuidanceNow app is also available for download (Web ID: JJCEAP)
+More information can be found at 833-962-0004 or visit ComPsych.
+The GuidanceNow app is also available for download (Web ID: JJCEAP)